soulgalore/jdbcmetrics/README.md

 * The total number of database writes
 * Number of reads per second (per minute, 5 minutes & 15 minutes)
 * Number of writes per second (per minute, 5 minutes & 15 minutes)
-* Average query times for reads & for writes
+* Average/median/percentile query times for reads & for writes

 By also setting up the **JDBCMetricsFilter** you will get: